 Each test can be thought of a piece of puzzle.
 Only when the pieces are assembled together can a patient and their doctor make their proper conclusions and decisions.
 Myeloma is unique in each patient; therefore, it’s important not to compare your test results with other myeloma patients.

 We encourage you to discuss all your test results with the doctor who is treating you.
 Your doctor will be able to put all the puzzle pieces together to put your results in context.
 The patterns of results viewed over time are more meaningful than any single test itself.

 Save Copies of Your Test and Lab Results

 It is important to request, print out, and save copies of your results.
 Bring a summary of results with you when you to all oncology visits or when getting a second opinion.

 Be aware that your lab results can be affected by many variables, including:

 - other medications and supplements that you may be taking

 - the amount and type of fluids you have consumed

-- whether or not your have eaten prior to the test
+- whether you have eaten before the test